chmlee/ream-doc-v2/docs/Contribution/Note.md

 ```
 to generate the CSV file.

-But the readability dramatically drops.
+But this breaks the hierarchal structure.
 To prevent recursive referencing, the data structure is now flat; both `country` and `year` entires are now placed at the same level instead of being nested in one another.
 Since variables with identical keys will be overwritten when referencing, I have to rename variables to make them unique, hence the `country_` and `year_` prefixes.
 And since comments in YAML are simply ignored, I have to modify the parser to extract my inline documentation.